 video by LoonarCity

 Quiet Lightning began as a monthly, submission-based reading series on December 14, 2009, featuring all forms of writing without introductions or author banter.
 The series moved around to a different venue every month, appearing in bars, art galleries, a music hall and a bookstore in our first year.
-Since, we’ve been to night clubs, a greenhouse, a ballroom, a theater, a mansion, a sporting goods store, a pirate store, and (yes) more.
-We’ve produced 43 shows, and since the 3rd have published a corresponding issue of sparkle + blink… featuring, now, 541 individual readings from 300 different authors!
-Our books have been read over a quarter of a million times, and counting, all over the world.
+Since, we’ve been to night clubs, a greenhouse, a ballroom, a theater, a mansion, a sporting goods store, a pirate store, a print shop, a museum, a hotel, and a cave.
+We’ve produced 101 shows, and since the 3rd have published a corresponding issue of sparkle + blink… featuring, now, 1,062 individual readings from 596 different authors!
+Our books have been read many times all over the world.

 The primary objective of Quiet Lightning is to foster a community based on literary expression and to provide an arena for said expression.

 Quiet Lightning incorporated as a nonprofit on June 1st, 2011 and received tax exemption on January 1, 2012.
 We remain a submission-based series with a completely blind selection process entirely open to the public.
 We even accept applications to curate our shows.
 Should you be interested (and we hope you are), there are in fact many (easy) ways to get involved.